Landcare Australia

-Landcare Australia is a community not-for-profit organisation that involves local groups of volunteers repairing the natural environment.
+Landcare Australia is a community-based not-for-profit organisation that involves local volunteer groups working to repair the natural environment.
 Initially, projects focused on agricultural farmland.
 The idea was that farmers, conservationists, and scientists could work together to improve both farm quality and natural ecosystems.

-The Landcare Australia organisation has grown and diversified since its small-scale origins in the 1980s.
-The Landcare concept has grown to include groups working on town and city green areas, waterways, beaches and larger park areas.
-For example, Landcare Australia now has Coastcare and "Junior Landcare" groups.
-These are unrelated to Caring for Country projects in which Aboriginal and Torres Strait Islander people are involved.
+The organisation has grown and diversified since its small-scale origins in the 1980s.
+The Landcare concept has grown to include groups working on urban green spaces, waterways, beaches, and larger parklands.
+Landcare Australia now includes initiatives such as Coastcare and Junior Landcare groups.
+These initiatives are distinct from Caring for Country programs led by Aboriginal and Torres Strait Islander people.

 History

-The concept of "landcare" brings people together who share a common problem and usually live in the same drainage basin or "catchment", an area that collects and directs water to a common point.
+The concept of landcare brings people together who share a common problem and often live within the same drainage basin, or catchment, an area that collects and directs water to a common point.
 By working together in a catchment, land degradation problems can be tackled successfully.
-Many of the first groups were set up to eradicate rabbits in Australia and to address other specific farm land degradation issues.
-The Landcare concept has now extended beyond this, to include rural farming, lifestyle and community development.
+Many of the first groups were set up to eradicate rabbits in Australia and to address other specific farmland degradation issues.
+The Landcare concept has now extended beyond this to include rural land management, lifestyle, and community development.

-The movement began in Victoria, Australia, in 1986 when a group of farmers near St Arnaud in central Victoria formed the first Landcare group, a voluntary group to repair the natural environment.
-Since then, the Landcare concept has spread across Australia and to about 15 other countries.
+The movement began in Victoria, Australia, in 1986 when a group of farmers near St Arnaud in central Victoria formed the first Landcare group, a voluntary group focused on restoring the natural environment.
+Since then, the Landcare concept has spread across Australia and to approximately 15 other countries.
 There are approximately 4000 Landcare groups in Australia.

-Important people in the creation of Landcare were Rick Farley of the National Farmers Association, environment lobbyist Barbara Hardy AO and Phillip Toyne, both from the Australian Conservation Foundation.
-Former premier of Victoria Joan Kirner and Heather Mitchell were also early proponents of the idea.
+Key figures in the development of Landcare were Rick Farley of the National Farmers Federation, environmental advocate Barbara Hardy and Phillip Toyne, both from the Australian Conservation Foundation.
+Former premier of Victoria, Joan Kirner, and Heather Mitchell were also early proponents of the idea.

-Landcare as an organisation received a great boost when the Australian Federal Government of Prime Minister Bob Hawke declared a decade of landcare and established a continuing funding mechanism to enable the volunteers to continue and expand their work.
+Landcare as an organisation received significant support when the Australian Federal Government of Prime Minister Bob Hawke declared a Decade of Landcare and established a continuing funding mechanism to support volunteers in continuing and expanding their work.

 Activities

 Landcare Australia was one of the supporters of this regenerated habitat for the superb parrot.

-The range of activities now included within Landcare programs has expanded to include research that measures the effectiveness of previous activities, fencing out stock so that vegetation can regrow, creating windbreaks for livestock protection, channelling and speeding waterways, and combating soil salinity.
-Many of the tasks are carried out to correct mistakes in farming practices conducted decades ago, and sometimes, a project simply involves sharing ideas related to caring for the land.
+The range of activities now included within Landcare programs has expanded to include research that measures the effectiveness of previous activities, fencing out stock so that vegetation can regrow, creating windbreaks to protect livestock, managing waterways and improving drainage, and combating soil salinity.
+Many of the tasks are carried out to correct mistakes in farming practices from decades earlier, and sometimes, some projects involve sharing ideas related to caring for the land.
 Other activities include weed removal, using biological controls, and farm beautification.